corona-warn-app/cwa-server/docs/how_to/HOW-TO-SUBMISSION.md

 # Submission Tutorial

-## Sending a Submission with Postman
+## Sending a Submission Payload with Postman

 * Ensure that the following docker container are running:
   1. `cwa-server_postgres`